The Correlation Between Cannabis/Marijuana and Psychosis: Cause and Effect

 Drugs are known for their effects, and addicts find false refuge in the escape from reality.
 LSD and alcohol are popular stimulants.
 They are addictive, and if you know an adolescent struggling that needs teen alcohol treatment, or a teen treatment program, we’re here to help.

 Recovering addicts also experience psychosis even when they stay away from drugs.
-The National Academies of Sciences, Engineering, and Medicine said that you are likely to have psychotic experiences if you were a heavy user of marijuana.
+The National Academies of Sciences, Engineering, and Medicine said that you are likely to have psychotic experiences if you were a heavy user of Cannabis/Marijuana.
 It can expose your mind to other mental health issues and thus might make you feel worse.

 However, it is wrong to assume that marijuana is the sole cause, as the causes of mental illness are multifactorial.
 For instance, non-users of marijuana also experience psychosis.
 Hence, it is hard to tell the exact dosage of cannabis that leads to psychosis.
 Los Angeles also does not facilitate the legal use of medical marijuana to treat anxiety or stress.
 The stash you pick up in an open marketplace may contain other chemicals or drugs that have different effects on your system.